-This proxy statement contains information related to the Annual Meeting of Stockholders (the "Annual Meeting") of Corbus Pharmaceuticals Holdings, Inc. (the "Company") to be held on May 20, 2020 at 9:00 a.m. eastern time, or at such other time and place to which the Annual Meeting may be adjourned or postponed.
-Due to concerns regarding the coronavirus outbreak ("COVID-19") and to assist in protecting the health and well-being of our stockholders and employees, the Annual Meeting will be held live via the internet, at www.viewproxy.com/corbuspharma/2020/vm.
+This proxy statement contains information related to the Annual Meeting of Stockholders (the "Annual Meeting") of Corbus Pharmaceuticals Holdings, Inc. (the "Company") to be held on May 18, 2023 at 8:00 a.m. eastern time, or at such other time and place to which the Annual Meeting may be adjourned or postponed.
+The Annual Meeting will be held live via the internet, at www.virtualshareholdermeeting.com/CRBP2023.
 The enclosed proxy is solicited by the Board of Directors of the Company (the "Board").
-The proxy materials relating to the Annual Meeting are being mailed to stockholders entitled to vote at the meeting on or about April 9, 2020.
-A list of record holders of the Company's common stock entitled to vote at the 2020 Annual Meeting will be available for examination by any stockholder, for any purpose germane to the 2020 Annual Meeting, at our principal offices at 500 River Ridge Road, Norwood, Massachusetts, 02062, during normal business hours for ten days prior to the 2020 Annual Meeting (the "Stockholder List") and available during the Annual Meeting.
+The proxy materials relating to the Annual Meeting are being mailed to stockholders entitled to vote at the meeting on or about April 3, 2023.
+A list of record holders of the Company's common stock entitled to vote at the 2023 Annual Meeting will be available for examination by any stockholder, for any purpose germane to the 2023 Annual Meeting, at our principal offices at 500 River Ridge Drive, Norwood, Massachusetts, 02062, during normal business hours for ten days prior to the 2023 Annual Meeting (the "Stockholder List") and available during the Annual Meeting.